-- 2.5.1.5.3.
-The interests of any contracted third party laboratory shall be imputed to the utilizing VSTL. - 2.5.1.5.4.
-The financial interest of a person or organization with whom an employee is negotiating or has an arrangement concerning prospective employment shall be imputed. - 2.5.2.
+- the interests of any contracted third\party laboratory shallmust be imputed to the utilizing VSTL-, and - the financial interest of a person or organization with whom an employee is negotiating or has an arrangement concerning prospective employment shallmust be imputed. - 2.4.3.2.4.2.
 Prohibited Practices.
-Furthermore, irrespective of the existence of a conflict of interest, it is a prohibited practice for a laboratory, parent corporation, or laboratory employee to be involved in the development of a voting system or solicit or receive a gift from a voting system Manufacturer.
-No laboratory, parent corporation, or laboratory employee may: - 2.5.2.1.
+Furthermore, Irrespective of the existence of a conflict of interest, it is a prohibited practice for a laboratory, parent corporation, or laboratory employee to be involved in the development of a voting system or to solicit or receive a gift from a voting system manufacturer.
+No laboratory, parent corporation, or laboratory employee may: - 2.1.3.1.
 Voting System Development and Testing.
-Provide, or have provided, consultation, developmental testing or other services to a voting system developer such that the independence, or appearance of independence, in the testing of a particular voting system or system component would be compromised. - 2.5.2.1.1.
+Provide, or have provided, consultation, developmental testing or other services to a voting system developer such that the independence, or appearance of independence, in the testing of a particular voting system or system component would be compromised.

 A laboratory or individual may not be involved in both the development of a voting system and the certification of a system.
-Voting system development includes any testing, consultation or design work performed in order to ready a specific system for the marketplace or the certification process.
-Generally, any testing performed on behalf of a voting system manufacture that was not otherwise performed pursuant to a State or Federal voting system certification program will be considered developmental in nature. - 2.5.2.1.2.
+Voting system development includes any testing, consultation, or design work performed in order to ready a specific system for the marketplace or the certification process.
+Generally, Any testing performed on behalf of a voting system manufacturemanufacturer that was not otherwise performed pursuant to a state or federal voting system certification program will beis considered developmental in nature.

+2.1.3.1.1.
 The prohibition barring participation in both development and testing is voting system specific.
-An employee or laboratory that was previously involved2 in product development with a Manufacturer is not prohibited from testing all systems produced by that Manufacturer, just those systems in which the employee or laboratory participated directly in development.
-As voting systems are subject to change over time, for the purposes of this prohibition, a voting system shall be considered altered to the degree that it is a different system when:
+An employee or laboratory that was previously involved in product development with a manufacturer is not prohibited from testing all systems produced by that manufacturer, just those systems in which the employee or laboratory participated directly in development.
+As voting systems are

-2 The prohibition relates to a VSTL's prior involvement in system development.
-Concurrent development work and testing may constitute a prohibited conflict of interested under Section 2.5.2 of this Manual.
+&lt;sup>2The prohibition relates to a VSTL's prior involvement in system development.
+Concurrent development work and testing may constitute a prohibited conflict of interested under Section 2.5.2 of 4.1 of this manual.

+As voting systems are subject to change over time, for the purposes of this prohibition, a voting system shall beis considered altered to the degree that it is a different system when:

-- 2.5.2.1.2.1.
-A period of at least three years has passed since the VSTL or employee was involved in the system's development; - 2.5.2.1.2.2.
-The system has been subject to both software and hardware modification since the VSTL or employee was involved in the system's development.
-De minimis changes (as defined in EAC Voting System Testing and Certification Program Manual) are not modifications; AND - 2.5.2.1.2.3.
-The system has received a certification after being tested by a different independent laboratory since the VSTL or employee was involved in the system's development. - 2.5.2.1.3.
-The prohibition barring participation in both development and testing does not prohibit a VSTL from allowing a Manufacturer to perform onsite hardware mitigation on a voting system in response to a minor system failure or anomaly.
-In such cases the VSTL: - 2.5.2.1.3.1.
-Shall suspend all hardware testing; - 2.5.2.1.3.2.
-Shall not participate or assist the Manufacturer in remediation; - 2.5.2.1.3.3.
-May provide testing equipment and qualified operators to the Manufacturer for its use; - 2.5.2.1.3.4.
-Shall monitor and document the Manufacturer's access to the system consistent with Section 2.11.1. of this manual; and - 2.5.2.1.3.5.
-Shall document in the test report the failure or anomaly and remedial action taken by the
+- a period of at least three years has passed since the VSTL or employee was involved in the system's development; - the system has been subject to both software and hardware modification since the VSTL or employee was involved in the system's development.
+De minimis changes (as defined in EAC Voting System Testing and Certification Program Manual) are not modifications; and - the system has received a certification after being tested by a different independent laboratory since the VSTL or employee was involved in the system's development.

+The prohibition barring participation in both development and testing does not prohibit a VSTL from allowing a manufacturer to perform onsite hardware mitigation on a voting system in response to a minor system failure or anomaly.
+In such cases the VSTL:

+Shall

+- must suspend all hardware testing; 2.5.2.1.3.2. - must not participate or assist the manufacturer in remediation; - may provide testing equipment and qualified operators to the manufacturer for its use; - Shallmust monitor and document the manufacturer's access to the system consistent with Section 2.1916 of this manual; and - Shallmust document in the test report the failure or anomaly and remedial action taken by the manufacturer consistent with Section\4.8.6.2 of this manual and Chapter 4 of the Voting System Testing and Certification Program Manual.

-Manufacturer consistent with Section 2.10.5.2.1 of this Manual and Chapter 4 of EAC's Certification Manual (anomaly matrix).
+2.10.5.2.1 of this Manual and Chapter 4 of EAC's Certification Manual (anomaly matrix).